TheDatumOrg/TSB-UAD/docs/evaluation/Introduction.md

 # Introduction

-We define here the evaluation measures used in TSB-kit.
+We define here the evaluation measures used in TSB-UAD.
 We first introduce formal notations.
 Then, we review in detail previously proposed evaluation measures for time-series anomaly detection methods.
 We review notations for the time series and anomaly score sequence.